iron-io/functions/test/fnlb-test-harness/README.md

 After it has run, examine the results to see how the requests were distributed across the nodes.
 ### How to run it locally
 Each of the IronFunctions nodes needs to connect to the same database.

-1. Run five IronFunctions nodes locally.
-Example (runs three nodes in the background using Docker):
+STEP 1: Run five IronFunctions nodes locally.
+Example (runs five nodes in the background using Docker):
 ```
 sudo docker run -d -it --name functions-8082 --privileged -v ${HOME}/data-8082:/app/data -p 8082:8080 -e "DB_URL=postgres://dbUser:dbPassword@dbHost:5432/dbName" iron/functions
 sudo docker run -d -it --name functions-8083 --privileged -v ${HOME}/data-8083:/app/data -p 8083:8080 -e "DB_URL=postgres://dbUser:dbPassword@dbHost:5432/dbName" iron/functions